WikiLeaks' Assange seeks asylum at Ecuador embassy

 According to Patino, Assange fears extradition "to a country where espionage and treason are punished with the death penalty".
 He appeared to be referring to the United States, because Sweden does not have the death penalty.
 Neither Sweden nor the United States has charged him with treason or spying.

-"Let's be very clear about this.
-Australia opposes extradition in death penalty cases.
-We do that for every Australian citizen, we will do that for any Australian citizen," Gillard told reporters.

-"Our consular officials will be in contact with him, and also with Ecuador in London about this.
-But his decisions are for him to make," Gillard said.

-The Swedish Prosecution Authority said it had no information other than that which had appeared in the media.
+The Swedish Prosecution Authority said it had no information other than what had appeared in the media.

 The lawyer for the two female former WikiLeaks volunteers who made the complaints against Assange said he was not surprised by Assange's latest move but expected Ecuador to reject the asylum request.